Est3banio/Est3banio/README.md

 # Hello, I'm Est3banio! 👋

-As an avid programmer and technology enthusiast, I see coding as a form of art.
+As an avoid programmer and technology enthusiast, I see coding as a form of art.
 My greatest passion lies in Ruby on Rails – a framework that, for me, represents the perfect blend of elegance and efficiency.

 I'm constantly in pursuit of new challenges and opportunities to enhance my skills.
 My journey through the world of technology has led me to develop innovative solutions that are both functional and user-friendly.